nhjiejan/flask-hello-world/charts/README.md

 ## Deployment

-Update the chart values with any nesesary changes, you wil need to use the minikube tunneling functionality in order to demonstrate a real external loadbalancer.
+Update the chart values in the `values.yaml` file with any nesesary changes, you wil need to use the minikube tunneling functionality in order to demonstrate a real external loadbalancer.
 It is important to run the minikube tunnel function in another terminal and before you deploy the helm chart.

 ### Tunnel network trafic between k8s cluster and local host
 ```